pnp/blog/content/post/using-the-pnp-modern-search-web-parts.md

 searching a SharePoint list of the top 999 video games (by \# of units shipped).
 We're not going to be deep diving into every option or combination of setting.
-Instead, we're going for the classic \"Minimal Path to Awesome\"\...with a few detours throughout.
+Instead, we're going for the classic "Minimal Path to Awesome"\...with a few detours throughout.
 {{< image alt="16-final.png" src="images/blog/using-the-pnp-modern-search-web-parts/16-final.png" >}}

 ## Getting the Web Parts